OpnLaaS/opnlaas/docs/Charter.md

 * As a Student, I want to create, start, stop, and delete virtual machines so that I have a dedicating system to run my project on.
 * As a Researcher, I want to manage virtualized environments for my computational tasks so me and my team are able to access identical resources we have individual control over.
 * As an Instructor, I want to be able to easily create several virtual machines for low compute tasks so that i can make several lightweight hosts for classes.
-* As a Student, I want to deploy my projects on virtual machines with minimal setup.
+* As a Chess Coach, I want to deploy my chess analysis tools on virtual machines with minimal setup, so that I can quickly spin up testing environments for matches.

 ### **Feature 3 – Bare Metal Provisioning**